-COMMOD Focus – currently one of our favourite houses – has made it into the top 5 in the category “small country house” of the extremely renowned “Best of Year Awards 2022”.
-We are very happy with the owners Raphaela and Dominik about this internationally popular award and are sure that the certificate will find a special place in their house.
+COMMOD Focus – one of our current favorite homes – made it to the top 5 in the “small country house” category of the extremely prestigious “Best of Year Awards 2022” and was named an “Honoree” in New York on December 8, 2022.
+See the 5 winning projects here.
+We are very happy with the owners Raphaela and Dominik about this internationally prestigious award and are sure that the certificate will find a special place in their COMMOD Focus.

 About the “Best of Year Awards

 The awards are presented by “Interior Design Magazine“, which, in addition to a huge print run and thanks to 3.2 million followers on Instagram and 4.8 million followers on Facebook, has become one of the most influential media in the field of design worldwide.